 Review

-At first glance, you’d be forgiven to think Tormented Souls was a Resident Evil or Silent Hill game, made in the old pre-rendered style.
+At first glance, you’d be forgiven to think Tormented Souls was a Resident Evil or Silent Hill title, made in the classic, pre-rendered background, style.
 Complete with camera angles, survival horror gameplay and puzzles.
-You’d be partially right though, with this assumption, as Tormented Souls really is a mix of the old Resident Evil and Silent Hill formula.
+You’d be partially right, as Tormented Souls is a obvious mix of the old Resident Evil and Silent Hill formula.

-The influence is heavy, which dates all the way back to the very first Alone in the Dark, and it’s perhaps the best throwback I’ve played to re-capture the essence of this era of horror titles.
-Something I’d always hoped for came to successful fruition and suddenly here it is.
+The influence is heavy, with survival horror reaching all the way back to Alone in the Dark in 1992, and it’s perhaps the best throwback I’ve played to re-capture the essence of this era of horror releases.
+Something I’d always hoped for, has come to fruition and I was randomly made aware thanks to an online forum.

 Seemingly released without much fanfare, Tormented Souls slipped into the abyss of average budget horror titles out there.
-But it offers something unique, which I have not seen executed as successfully as this.
-I randomly came across it being mentioned on a forum and thus decided to give it go.
+Of which, especially, Steam has and abundance of.
+However, Tormented Souls offers something unique, which I haven't personally seen executed as successfully as this.

-What I left with, was an excellent throwback and warm nostalgic trip, while at the same time being very much creeped out by its horror.
+What I left with on completion, was an excellent and warm, nostalgic throwback, while at the same time being creeped out by its horror.
 Let’s take a look.

-Firstly, let’s address its first impression.
-You’d be forgiven to think that it’s short-skirted female protagonist, the b-movie styled intro and cumbersome voice overs, leaves a bitter taste of a low budget.
+To address the impression it leaves in its initial first minutes: You’d be forgiven to think that the short-skirted female protagonist, the b-tier intro and cumbersome voice overs, left a bitter taste of a low budget.
 However, from here it only gets better.
+Let me explain.

-Here it progresses into a creepy layout of an abandoned hospital, complete with multiple locked doors requiring keys to be found.
-Sounds easy, until you realise there are enemies to either run past or fight, with limited ammo and puzzles to solve.
+In this first room, you need to solve a puzzle to even get access to the rest of the building, how’s that for classic horror?
+From here, it progresses into a creepy layout of an abandoned hospital, complete with multiple locked doors requiring keys to be found.
+Sounds easy, until you realise there are enemies to either run away from or fight, with limited ammo and puzzles to solve.

 Every room and corridor are viewed from cleverly chosen camera angles, there are even door loading sequences.
-Really bringing back the nostalgia of a 32-bit styled Resident Evil.
+Bringing home that strong sense of 32-bit styled Resident Evil nostalgia.

-Once the game settles in, you really start appreciating the smaller details throughout the hospital.
-There’s a lot of interior detail, a strong creepiness to its design and a claustrophobic feel when avoiding enemies in hallways and rooms.
+Once the slightly sluggish controls settle in, you begin appreciating the smaller detail.
+There’s a lot of interior objects, a strong creepiness to its design and a claustrophobic feel when avoiding enemies in hallways and rooms.
 Although it looks like a pre-rendered game, they nailed the aesthetic perfectly, it's in fact fully 3D.
 Allowing for clever camera movement, better lighting and more dynamic game changes.
-Aesthetically it reminds of REmake, but with a more varied colour palette.
+Aesthetically, it reminds of REmake, but with a more varied colour palette.

-The strong side to the visuals is the atmospheric and well-designed rooms, really bringing back the Spencer mansion memories from RE1/REmake.
-While the characters and enemy design, on the other hand, look bland and dated.
-It's by no way a graphically heavy hitter, but the art style depicts exactly what a more modern take on pre-rendered Resident Evil would look like.
+The strong side of the visuals is the atmospheric and well-designed rooms, really bringing back the Spencer mansion memories from RE1/REmake.
+While on the other hand, the characters and enemy design look bland and dated.
+It's by no way a graphically heavy hitter, but the art style depicts exactly what a modern take on pre-rendered Resident Evil would look like.

 Gameplay is either controlled with tank controls on the d-pad or fully 3D movement with the analogue right stick.
 It’s a neat way to cater for both without having to change the controller layout.
 Movement is fine, if a little sluggish in animation, but the shooting mechanics are lacklustre.
 With a slow and unsatisfying gun sound coupled with basic enemy reaction to bullets.
 Then again, the old RE and SH weren't exactly packing a punch in their gun feedback either.